aaryapatkarworks/Java_Practice/README.md

 # Java Practice

 A structured repository documenting my Java learning journey through hands-on coding, practice programs, and mini-projects.
+This repository serves as a personal knowledge base while I build a strong foundation in Core Java and Object-Oriented Programming.

-The primary goal of this repository is to strengthen Core Java fundamentals, Object-Oriented Programming concepts, and build a solid foundation for Java backend development.
+The primary goal of this repository is to strengthen my Core Java fundamentals, master Object-Oriented Programming, and build a solid foundation for Java backend development.

 ---